talos-org/rfc/README.md

 ## What the process is

-* Fork the RFC repo http://github.com/reactjs/rfcs
+* Fork this RFC repo
 * Fill in the contents in `template.md` and add it to `/rfcs`
 * Submit a pull request.
 As a pull request the RFC will receive design feedback from the Talos core team, and the author should be prepared